mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

+==Track time!!==

 # Health
 * 2022-09-19: wash hands every time bathroom or food prep or eat
 * put down book when you take bedtime meds
+* remember to use visual timer
+* Do dishes at 8:30, before red light
+* ==set timer for eat; don't have aligners off for more than 30 minutes, yes really, I don't care

 # Self